 We accept both American and foreign medical graduates.
 There are no minimum scores and clinical experience is not required.
 We look at the entire application as a whole and invite the best 100 or so candidates out of the 600 or so applications that we receive.
 While scores are important, so are your transcripts, recommendation letters, personal statement, etc. We will sponsor J-1 visas, but not H-1B visas.

-We will send out our first wave of invitations on October 25, 2022.
+We will send our first wave of invitations on October 24, 2023.
 We will wait 48 hours for applicants to respond to an invite before inviting someone else.

-Pre-interview communcation - Use your signal to indicate interest.
+Pre-interview communication - Use your signal to indicate interest.
 Please do not have your school contact us directly.

 Thank you Cards/Notes - Please note they are not required/expected and they do not play a part in our rank list selection.

 2nd-look visits - We are not offering second-look visits/in-person visits to ensure equity amongst all the applicants.

 For further information about our program, please review the applicant handbook (PDF).